 |Total Semester Credit Hours||32|

 * Please see Wellness Education Requirements for more information.
 Students completing bachelor's degrees are required to complete two Wellness courses.

 Quarter Curriculum - For Reference Only

-Effective fall 2013, RIT will convert its academic calendar from quarters to semesters.
+Effective fall 2013, RIT converted its academic calendar from quarters to semesters.
 The following content has been made available as reference only.
 Currently matriculated students who began their academic programs in quarters should consult their academic adviser for guidance and course selection.